 Also interesting to me is that ADHD was associated with INCREASED functional network integrity for two networks: 1) “stronger integration of right posterior parietal cortex” within the dorsal attention network & 2) “stronger integration of left inferior premotor region within the cingulo-opercular network.”
-Help with translation: 1) think spatial orientation toward what’s relevant; and 2) think maintaining alertness.
+For 1, think spatial orientation toward what’s relevant and, for 2, think maintaining alertness.

-The researchers described the first strengthening as “maladaptive” because of its association with slower processing speed for those without ADHD.
+The researchers described the first strengthening (1 above) as “maladaptive” because of its association with slower processing speed for those without ADHD.

-They saw the second as helpful and suggest it “may reflect a compensatory adaptation – the strengthening of connections or recruitment of additional brain regions” for the sake of “maintaining normal cognitive performance.”
+But they saw the second (2 above) as helpful and suggest it “may reflect a compensatory adaptation – the strengthening of connections or recruitment of additional brain regions” for the sake of “maintaining normal cognitive performance.”